 If you are concerned about your intestinal health, forgo probiotic supplements and consume plenty of probiotic and prebiotic foods instead.

 3. Lack of Quality Sleep

-At least 40 million Americans suffer from over 70 different sleep disorders.
-(55)
+At least 70 million Americans suffer from various sleep disorders.

 If you have brain fog, you may be one of them.

-Sleep is critical to the way your brain works in both the short and the long term.
+Sleep is critical to the way your brain works in both the short and long term.

 Just one bad night can affect your memory, concentration, coordination, mood, judgment, and ability to handle stress the following day.

 According to Itzhak Fried, MD, PhD, a professor of neurosurgery at UCLA, losing one night of sleep affects your mental performance as much as being legally drunk.

 Getting adequate sleep can go a long way towards solving many cases of brain fog.